“We can’t avoid pain, but we can transform our response to it.” - Sharon Salzberg

 The angry mask.

-When I see someone trying so hard to be perfect, I see the pain inside that is telling them they aren’t enough.
-Whether that happened in childhood, or has manifested in adulthood from being so overwhelmed by life, doesn't matter.
+childhood, or has manifested in adulthood from being so overwhelmed by life, doesn't matter.
 Perfection does not exist.
 It is just an illusion.
 Struggling to be perfect is a never ending cycle.

 When I see someone being jealous, I see the pain inside of someone who is so afraid of not being lovable.
 That "unloveable-ness" causes them to desperately control others, which never ends well.

-When I see someone wearing the “I’m fine” mask, I see the pain of someone trying so hard keep it all together and thinking they have to do it alone.
-I see someone denying the pain that's there, hidden down deep.
+pain of someone trying so hard keep it all together and thinking they have to

-When I see someone wearing the people pleasing mask, I see the pain of someone unsure of who they are and who doesn’t even know where to begin knowing.
+knowing.
 I see someone so scared that even if they do find out who they are, that no one will love them.

-When I see someone wearing the pillar of strength mask, I see the pain of someone so afraid to ask for help for fear that they will be seen as weak.
+see the pain of someone so afraid to ask for help for fear that they will be seen as weak.
 Because being weak means you're failing.

 When I see the angry mask, I see someone desperate for their unmet need to be heard, to be respected, to be valued.